micahvandegrift/fermentology/enhance process.md

 8. Now working on adding extra cool stuff - like National Geo stuff (also, personally excited because I enjoy making sourdough and my starter is from the 1800s and Canada)
 9. Okay - immediately confused on trying to find discussion/annotation feature.
 Is that just the comments?
 Going to focus on footnotes....
 11. I feel very lucky because the Wild Sourdough Project team has already created a TON of awesome visuals and media to include.
+12. It is increasingly feeling like a fun game tracking down cool links and tangental media to bring in.
+Rob Dunn is mentioned across the internet - so it is fun finding Dunn Lab mentioned in Nat Geo and NPR and linking those articles.
+13. It is also fun trying to find different media.
+With Bee Bread, I really focused on visual media - and interactive visual media.
+Now I am trying to find audio (podcasts and NPR talks) and Tweets.
+14. Okay - now I think I have TOO MUCH media.